chardoncs/kurumi/README.md

 # Kurumi.rs

+> [!WARNING]
+>
+> Please note the project is currently unmaintained and the crate on crates.io has been transferred to [miniex](https://github.com/miniex) for their project with the same name.

 **Kurumi is currenly under experimental phase.
 Don't use it for daily tasks.**

 **Kurumi** ("walnut" in Japanese), is a